-We commenced operations in December 2014 and have an operating history of approximately nine years.
-Therefore, there is limited historical financial or operational information upon which to evaluate our performance.
-Our prospects must be considered in light of the uncertainties, risks, expenses, and difficulties frequently encountered by companies in their early clinical stages of operations.
-Many, if not most, companies in our industry at our stage of development never become profitable and are acquired, merge, sell major product assets or go out of business before successfully developing any product that generates revenue from commercial sales and enables profitability.
+We commenced operations in December 2014 and have an operating history of approximately ten years.
+Our prospects must be considered in light of the uncertainties, risks, expenses, and difficulties frequently encountered by biopharma companies in their early and late clinical stages of operations.
+Many, if not most, companies in our industry at our stage of development never become profitable and are acquired, merged, or liquidated before successfully developing any product that generates revenue and becomes profitable from commercial sales.

-From inception in December 2014 through December 31, 2023, we have incurred losses of approximately \$60.2 million, which includes \$13.5 million of non-cash in-process research and development, which was incurred in connection with our 2017 acquisition of camsirubicin.
-We expect to continue to incur substantial operating losses over the next several years for the clinical development of our current and future licensed or purchased product candidates and will continue to incur losses for the foreseeable future.
-We expect that our R&D and G&A expenses will increase to enable the execution of our strategic plan.
-As a result, we anticipate that we will seek to raise additional capital within the next 12 months to fund our future operations.
-We will seek to obtain needed capital through a combination of equity offerings, including at-the-market sales programs, debt financings, strategic collaborations and grant funding.
-To date, we have funded our operations through net proceeds from the initial public offering of our common stock, net proceeds from sales of our common stock through at-the-market sales programs, private placements of our preferred and common stock, and the net receipt of funds related to our acquisition of camsirubicin and related assets.
+From inception in December 2014 through December 31, 2024, we have incurred losses of approximately \$75.8 million, which includes \$18 million of non-cash in-process research and development incurred in connection with the in-license of ALXN1840 and our 2017 acquisition of camsirubicin.
+We expect to continue to incur substantial operating losses over the next several years for the clinical development of our current and future licensed or purchased product candidates.
+We expect that our research and development ("R&D") and general and administrative ("G&A") expenses will increase to enable the execution of our strategic plan.
+As a result, we anticipate that we will seek additional capital to fund our future operations.
+We may seek capital through a combination of equity offerings, including at-the-market sales programs, debt financings, strategic collaborations and grant funding.
+To date, we have funded our operations through net proceeds from the initial public offering of our common stock, net proceeds from sales of our common stock through at-the-market sales programs, public offerings, private placements of our preferred and common stock, private placement of pre-funded warrants, and the net receipt of funds related to our acquisition of camsirubicin and related assets.

 The amount of future losses and when, if ever, we will become profitable are uncertain.
-We do not have any products that have generated revenues from commercial sales, and do not expect to generate revenues from the commercial sale of products in the near future, if ever.
-Our ability to generate revenue and achieve profitability will depend on, among other things, successful completion of the development of our product candidates; obtaining necessary regulatory approvals from the FDA and international regulatory agencies; establishing manufacturing/quality, sales, and marketing and distribution arrangements with third parties; obtaining adequate reimbursement by third-party payers; and raising sufficient funds to finance our activities.
+To date, we do not have any products that have generated revenues from commercial sales.
+Our ability to generate revenue and achieve profitability will depend on, among other things, successfully completing the development of our product candidates; obtaining necessary regulatory approvals from the FDA and international regulatory agencies; establishing manufacturing/quality, sales, and marketing and distribution arrangements with third parties; obtaining adequate reimbursement by third-party payers; and raising sufficient funds to finance our activities.
 If we are unsuccessful at some or all of these undertakings, our business, financial condition, and results of operations are expected to be materially and adversely affected.

-We will need to raise substantial additional funding or find one or more suitable pharmaceutical partners to continue to advance our clinical programs and support our preclinical activities.
+We may need to raise additional funding or find one or more suitable pharmaceutical partners to continue to advance our clinical programs; finance our regulatory, precommercial and commercial activities; and support our preclinical studies.